clalil/RPS_Game/README.md

 - Thank you [Craft Academy](https://craftacademy.se) for giving me this assignment.
 - The images for my rock, paper and scissor icons are from [Game-icons.net](https://game-icons.net).
 - The background image is from [Pexels](https://www.pexels.com).
+- The concept of to properly stub a random game functionality can be found at [Stack Owerflow](https://stackoverflow.com/questions/10515000/how-to-test-with-math-random-in-javascript/10516416).
 - The tests written and passed in the development branch are from [Learn TDD in React](https://learntdd.in/react/), which I used to become accustomed with using Jest and Cypress.

 ## User Stories